Bernárd J. Lynch: Personal life

 In 2006, Lynch reportedly became the first Catholic priest in the world to have a civil partnership, after having his relationship officiated civilly in 1998.
 He civilly married his husband, Billy Desmond, in 2017 in County Clare, Ireland.

 Honors

 Lynch was honoured with the Magnus Hirschfeld Award 1988 for outstanding service to the cause of Irish LGBT civil rights.
 In 2017, Lynch received a proclamation from the New York City Council honouring his more than 40 years of service to the LGBT and AIDS communities in the city.
 Lynch received Presidential Distinguished Service Awards for the Irish Abroad for 2019, in the Charitable Works category.
 The awards recognise the contribution of members of the Irish diaspora in the world.
 In 2023, Clare County Council hosted a Civic Reception acknowledging the remarkable influence exerted by Bernárd Lynch in his efforts in advocating for equal rights, particularly for the LGBTQIA+ community and individuals affected by HIV/AIDS.
 In January 2025, Lynch was given the Freedom of the City of London.
+In February 2026, Lynch was included in Attitude 101 2026, the annual list of influential figures across the global LGBTQ+ community.